VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/windows.md

 1. Find **VirtoCommerce.Platform.3.x.x.zip** file.
 This file contains the prebuilt site and can be executed without additional compilation.
 The source code is not included.

-1. Unpack the downloaded file to the local directory **/vc-platform-3** using the following command:
+1. Unpack the downloaded file to the local directory **/vc-platform-3**.
+After that you will have the directory with Platform precompiled files.

 Now you have the directory with the precompiled files of the Virto Commerce Platform.